sellerlabs/welcome/README.md

 - [ ] Take time to familiarize yourself with our [Trello](https://trello.com/sellerlabs2) account.
 Add yourself to the boards that apply to the product(s) that you will be working.

-- [ ] Review and familiarize yourself with the [Product folder](https://drive.google.com/drive/folders/1-Y-bO6iNy2yvXYYRPRegL1v-lKW4VxoQ) on Seller Lab's Google drive.
+- [ ] Dig around the [Product folder](https://drive.google.com/drive/folders/1-Y-bO6iNy2yvXYYRPRegL1v-lKW4VxoQ) on Seller Lab's Google drive.
+See anything interesting that you want to talk about?

 - [ ] Create an account on [SellerLabs.com](http://www.SellerLabs.com) that is associated to your work email.